 Greece is a land of mythical proportions, where the siren's song draws you into its deep blue waters, where a gentle breeze through ancient ruins seems to whisper your name.
 Discover the land chosen by the Gods while studying at the American College of Thessaloniki.
 Thessaloniki is the ‘road less taken’, a culturally intact city, small, diverse, youthful, at the crossroads of east and west and the gateway to Southeastern Europe.
 ACT is a warm, welcoming and active community that offers students the chance to explore and develop through a wide range of workshops, clubs, field trips and volunteer opportunities.
 It is also the only NEASC-accredited academic institution in Northern Greece.
 The Internation Programs Office has staff dedicated to assist students with all needs.
 Pre-departure, staff in the ACT Boston office are there to answer questions and provide students with the support they need.
 Once students arrive in Greece, staff orients them with the campus and life in Thessaloniki and provides information on co-curricular opportunities and ways to engage with Greece outside of the classroom.
 ACT even provides an on-site doctor in the event of health issues.

 ACT has a world-class campus with state of the art facilities which are unique to Southeastern Europe.
 The diverse student body representing 30 different nationalities exposes students to a variety of cultures and perspectives and enriches both their academic and social engagement.
 Courses are offered at a high academic standard and range from comprehensive liberal arts, technology and business to Greek language, history, culture and art.
+This program utilizes the same grading scale and credit system as the USA.
 Study abroad students experience intellectual development, cultural immersion, and a growth of ethical sensitivity both in the classroom and in their co-curricular pursuits.
 The business education envisioned by ACT is unique for its comprehensive view of management and explicit focus on fostering entrepreneurial approaches to management in the region.
 The foremost goal of the business curriculum is to develop and strengthen students’ coherent and logical thinking processes in order to make and implement sound, ethically responsible business decisions throughout their careers.
 ACT's Computing curriculum is a rigorous and challenging program that provides students with not only theoretical background but also the practical skills needed by organizations and companies across the board.
 IT labs and the Niarchos Technology Center make state-of-the-art IT facilities easily accessible to students in the program.
 In addition to providing outstanding classroom teaching by experienced instructors educated in Europe and the US, the School offers unparalleled extracurricular opportunities, ranging from live digital teleconferences in a state-of-the-art teleconferencing center to formal internships in companies and organizations off campus.

 The student life at ACT is as vibrant as the city around it.